blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/react.md

 # React

-A collection of React hooks for implementing web3-onboard in to a React project
+A collection of React hooks for implementing web3-onboard into a React project

 ## Quickstart with Injected Wallets and Ethers Provider